Will I have to move?

 If the landlord is a company, list the company as the defendant.
 On the summons, list the name and address of someone who can accept the complaint, known as the registered agent for service of process.
 There are two ways to find the name and address of the agent for service of process:

-The printable fillable forms are for filing in the Special Civil Part, where the jurisdictional limit (the most that a judge could award) is $15,000.
-You may want to alter the forms to file in the Law Division if double the value of your lost or damaged property is worth more than $15,000.
-WARNING: If the landlord claims you owe money for back rent or damages to the property, the landlord may file a counterclaim against you.
+The printable fillable forms are for filing in the Special Civil Part, where the jurisdictional limit (the most that a judge could award) is $20,000.
+You may want to alter the forms to file in the Law Division if double the value of your lost or damaged property is worth more than $20,000.

 The packet includes a form “Order to Show Cause for Return of Personal Property and Restraints.”
 A judge may sign an emergent order restraining your landlord from disposing of any remaining property.
 Read the order very carefully before leaving court.
 You may have to serve a copy of the complaint and order on the landlord.
 The order will give you and the landlord a court date, also known as the return date, to appear in court.
 On the return date, the judge will likely ask you for a date when you can remove your belongings, and require the landlord to give you access at that time.
-IMPORTANT: Please make all necessary arrangements to remove all belongings on that date.
-You should have a witness, in case the landlord fails to comply with the order or agreement.

 For property that was disposed of or damaged in violation of the law, the case may proceed to trial to determine damages.
 You can sue for double the fair market value of your belongings.
 Make sure to bring all of your proof to the trial, including but not limited to, copies of any letters between you and your landlord, documentation that proves the fair market value, and pictures of your belongings.
 You may also bring witnesses to the trial if they have knowledge about the items in your apartment.

 There is a fee for filing a complaint.
 The court may waive the fee if you are indigent (your income is very low).
 If you are unable to afford the fee, then you may apply to have the fee waived.
-See How to File for a Fee Waiver - All Courts (from NJ Courts).
+See How to File for a Fee Waiver—All Courts (from NJ Courts).

-This information last reviewed: Sep 11, 2020
+This information last reviewed: Nov 12, 2024